 Faculty will use the fellowship to integrate engaged-student learning into their course.
 As part of the fellowship, faculty will receive the following:

-- Readings and resources to assist with the design and development of engaged-learning courses.
+- Readings and resources to assist them with the design and development of innovative action learning activities and expeditions.

-- Assistance in forming business and community partners and preparing and orienting students to an engaged-learning experience.
+- Assistance in forming business and community partners and preparing and orienting students to an engaged-learning activity or expedition.

-- Assistance in building and facilitating integrative engaged learning initiatives, course elements, content or University Projects.
+- Assistance in building and facilitating integrative engaged learning initiatives, elements, content or University Projects.

 - Assistance in planning and facilitating outside the class engaged learning experiences.

-- Commit to incorporate engaged learning in at least one class for the following semester or calendar school year (may include summer class, which includes an expedition or University Project.
+- Commit to incorporate an innovative action learning activity or expedition in at least one class for the following semester or calendar school year (may include summer class, which includes an expedition or University Project).